DiscordGIR/gir/README.md

 6. Download the latest version of the Lavalink jar file from [here](https://github.com/Frederikam/Lavalink/releases/), and put it in the root of the project
 7. Set up the `application.yml` as shown in the example [here](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example/), also in the root of the project.
 Use the same password as in the `.env` file.
 You need not change anything else.
 8. Run Lavalink with `java -jar Lavalink.jar`
-9. Set up mongodb on your system
+9. Set up mongodb on your system (and see *First time use* to populate the database with initial data)
 10. `python main.py` - if everything was set up properly you're good to go!

 ### First time use